moon-home/WebDevBackbone/WebAppPHP_UniversityMichigan/ClassNotes.md

 Type the folloing on terminal of Linux based systems (non-Windows basically):
 <img src="./imgs/request_response_code.png" width="1000">

-The above is automatically done in browser.

-You can it in developer tool (Network-file-header):
+The above is automatically done by browser.
+You can find it in developer tool (Network-File-Headers):
 <img src="./imgs/headerbody_in_developertool.png" width="1000">

 HTML sytax